Site icon Long Beach Local News

 Hyundai Hope on Wheels Awards $100,000 Grant to Miller Children’s & Women’s Hospital Long Beach

-The Jonathan Jaques Children’s Cancer Institute at MemorialCare Miller Children’s & Women’s Hospital Long Beach received a $100,000 impact grant from Hyundai Hope on Wheels, Hyundai Motor America’s nonprofit organization, in recognition of Childhood Cancer and Sickle Cell Awareness Month.
+In honor of Childhood Cancer and Sickle Cell Awareness Month, the Jonathan Jaques Children’s Cancer Institute at MemorialCare Miller Children’s & Women’s Hospital Long Beach has received a $100,000 Impact Grant from Hyundai Hope on Wheels, Hyundai Motor America’s nonprofit dedicated to fighting childhood cancer.

 Exit mobile version